Monthly Archives: May 2019

 Most people use the Internet every single day.
 Everyone who does would likely agree that the Internet is a great tool so long as it works.
 We have all been in a situation where an email will not send, a page will not load, or a video pixelates and has to stop and buffer.
 But with the right precautions, you can keep those slow loading scenarios to a minimum.

 The first step here is to understand the different categories of ethernet cables.
 The second is to remember that there is one, single cable connecting your modem or router to a wall outlet.
 All the data on your network, whether it is on a hardline or wireless, is passing through that one cable.
 If you have just one or two devices connected, like a desktop computer plus a cell phone, using a regular Cat5e cable should be fine.
-But when t
+But when three,

 Whether you are sitting at home, at work, or in a coffee shop, Internet access would not be possible without the use of Ethernet cables.
 Even if you are on Wi-Fi, the device transmitting that wireless signal uses Ethernet itself.
 But not all Ethernet connections are rated equally.
 For cables, there are different categories that can be used to measure data transmission speed and bandwidth.
-But for hardware like modems, routers, a
+But for hardware like modems, routers, and